How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Switching Home Insurance After Filing a Claim

-You are generally allowed to switch home insurance providers after filing a claim — even while a claim is still open.
-However, there are important nuances to understand.
+You are generally allowed to switch home insurance providers after filing a claim, even while a claim is still open.
+However, there are important nuances to understand, especially in today's tighter underwriting environment.

 What You Need to Know